-The second - or junior - year is aimed at expanding knowledge and skills.
+The second - or junior - year aims at expanding your knowledge and skills.
 Before the start of this year you declare a major in one of the three departments, or possibly an interdepartmental major.
 You take courses at the intermediate 2- and advanced 3-level.

-During the third - or senior - year efforts are focused on finalizing the program by gaining sufficient disciplinary knowledge to apply for a Master’s program or a job.
-This culminates in the research thesis, a sizeable academic paper on a topic of your own choice.
+During the third - or senior - year you focus on finalizing the programme by gaining sufficient disciplinary knowledge to apply for a Master’s programme or a job.
+Your study at the University College culminates in the research thesis, a sizeable academic paper on a topic of your own choice.

-To guide you in your decisions and to safeguard a certain level of coherence in your curriculum, every UCU student has a personal tutor.
-Your tutor monitors progress and signals possible obstacles.
+To guide you in your decisions and to safeguard a certain level of coherence in your curriculum, every student has a personal tutor.
+Your tutor monitors your progress and signals possible obstacles.

-You can enrich your program in several ways.
+You can enrich your programme in several ways.
 Some of the options are the following: